 - In another instance, a child (or school) may have performed significantly below average at KS1 but only slightly below average at KS2, meaning that whilst the attainment may look poor, the progress is good.

-In 2023, the KS1 SATs will become non-statutory and progress measures will be taken from the new Reception Baseline Assessment, which will be implemented in 2020.
+In 2023, the KS1 SATs will become non-statutory and progress measures will be taken from the new Reception Baseline Assessment, which has been implemented since 2020.

-The purpose of SATs is to measure the children’s attainment in maths, reading, and grammar, punctuation and spelling (GPS).
-The children are tested on curriculum content from Years 3-6 across six test papers lasting under four hours in total.
+The purpose of SATs is to measure children’s attainment in maths, reading, and grammar, punctuation and spelling (GPS).
+Children are tested on curriculum content from Years 3-6 across six test papers lasting under four hours in total.

 They will achieve a ‘scaled score’ from 80 – 120, with a score of 100 or more meaning they have met the ‘expected standard’.